ciuliene/kubernetes_tools/README.md

 | -------- | ------ | --------------------------------------- | ------- |
 | Tail     | --tail | Get the tail of the log (default is 10) | Integer |
 | Follow   | -f     | Follow the log (default is false)       | Bool    |

+### Clusters

+This command lists all clusters and set the active one.
+The user can choose a cluster using arrow keys _up_ and _down_ for moving and _enter_ key to select.

+### Deployments

+This command lists all deployments and set the number of replicas.
+The user can choose a deployment using arrow keys _up_ and _down_ for moving and _enter_ key to select.
+Then the user will be asked for the number of replicas (greater than or equal to zero).